 Nominations are considered by the Excellence Awards Panel which makes recommendation to the Board of Directors.
 More than one award may be made each year if there are multiple nominations which are considered worthy of the award.
 Details are published only when a nomination is successful.

-The award is generally open for entries from April to 30 June each year, but please note the earlier closing date of 30 April for 2018.
+The award is generally open for entries from April to 30 June each year.